There are certain elements that must be included in every single sermon you ever preach. They are non-negotiable.

 The Audience Component

-The final component has to do with the people to whom I am preaching.
-My audience matters.
+The final component has to do with the people to whom you are preaching.

-I need to be asking questions about my audience as I am preparing the message:
+You need to be asking some personal questions about your audience as you are preparing the message:

 - Have I spent time with people, getting to know their hurts, habits, and hang-ups?
 Do I know what it is like to be human, to err, and to have messed up before a holy God?